MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 ### I. Circuit Boards

-First and foremost, you will need two circuit boards for this build:
+First and foremost, you will need two brand new circuit boards for this build:
 - <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color/tree/main/MGBC%20PCB#mgbc-mbl-01">the main MGBC circuit board</a>, and
 - a power supply board that fits in the U5 socket on the MGBC board (like my <a href="https://github.com/MouseBiteLabs/Pocket-Mouse-Power-Board">Pocket Mouse Power Board</a>)

 You can also use other power supply boards from other creators - check the "Compatibility with Other Mods" section below for more information.
+I don't recommend using an original power board from a Game Boy.

 ### II.
 Brand New Electronic Parts

 The master BOM with every electronic component required for the main MGBC circuit board is provided in the folder in Excel format.
-Note that some parts may be out of stock at the link sprovided, but many can be found at alternate other retailers online, or have a proper substitute.
+Note that some parts may be out of stock at the links provided, but many can be found at alternate other retailers online, or have a proper substitute.
 Here is a saved cart from Mouser that contains all the parts in the BOM Excel, including some duplicates.
-Double check to see if any parts are missing, and ocnsider ordering multipels of some parts.
+Double check to see if any parts are missing, and consider ordering multiples of some parts.
 Also, there are some parts you may want to remove (like the tactile switches).

 **If a part is backordered, or out of stock** - check the Excel file, or the BOMs listed at the bottom of each board's folder in this repo.
 There may be alternate part options.
 You can also check for stock at places like Digikey.
 And you can always use Octopart.com to help find in-stock parts at other websites.
 I can't maintain the cart for every out-of-stock part, so please do some research :)